| | |

 What to Drink

-You can’t come to Mexico and not have their signature drinks.
+You can’t come to Mexico and not have their signature alcohol libations.
 Tequila is the most known and it’s distilled in the pueblo magico of Tequila.
 Mezcal is a distilled liquor that gets its smokey flavor from roasting the agave hearts over a fire.
 Mezcal is created in 14 states, but the most popular mezcals come from Oaxaca.
 And don’t forget to try the wine.
-Mexico boasts 3 major wine regions each with unique flavor profile.
+Mexico boasts 3 major wine regions each with a unique flavor profile.
 We have 9 wine brands we highly recommend you should try.

 What Other Cities Can I Visit From Mexico City?